 A few rare stands of old-growth forest have survived in coastal parklands in the New York metro area.
 Researchers including paleoclimatologist Nicole Davi are sampling rings from these trees, dating to the early 1800s, to see if they have recorded past climate events including large storms that would have battered the trees or inundated them with salt water.
 (Many were killed during Hurricane Sandy.)
 The project is aimed at teasing out the weather history of the coastal area, at a time when big Sandy-like storms are expected to increase and sea levels to rise.
 Work will take place at New Jersey’s Sandy Hook; Fire Island; and Montauk.

 GOTHAM GREENHOUSE | Tracking New York City’s emissions | SPRING 2019 and ONGOING

 New York has committed to radically cutting production of greenhouse gases.
 A first step: figuring out how much the city is already producing.
 Usually, such estimates are made “bottom-up,” by measuring or modeling emissions at the scale of individual sources such as roads, buildings and landfills, then extrapolating to larger scales.
 Atmospheric scientist Roisin Commane and colleagues are developing a new “top down” approach, by building a network of sensors to directly measure concentrations of carbon dioxide and methane around the city.
 Data will be combined with maps of pollution sources and local wind dynamics, to form a comprehensive picture.
-Initial instruments will be set up in spring 2019, to be followed by others; measurements may also be taken from aircraft.
+Initial instruments will be set up in spring 2019 at fixed locations, to be followed by others, possibly placed on city buses.
+Measurements may also be taken from aircraft.
 This is expected to be a long-term effort.